Trash & Recycling Update

 How do I get a new Trash or Recycling cart?

 If you just moved into a single to six family home, the previous tenant or homeowner should have left the carts for you to use.
 The carts are property of the Town not the homeowner or tenant.
-If for some reason you need an additional cart, please bring the completed form with your information to Town Hall, General Manager's Office located on the First Floor.
+If for some reason you need an additional cart, please send your completed form with your information to the Public Works Department.

 Additional Trash Cart Form